• Skip to main content

 Vegan Yule Log

 Dairy-free yoghurt I tend to use unsweetened soya yoghurt for baking as it has the highest protein content of all the plant yoghurts so is the best egg replacer.
-But if you can’t have soya or don’t have any to hand, oat or coconut yoghurt will also work here.
+But if you can't have soya or don't have any to hand, a coconut or oat yoghurt will also work here.

 Dark chocolate Many brands of dark chocolate are vegan, but you do need to check labels – it can vary within a brand, such as blocks of dark chocolate being dairy-free but then dark chocolate chips made by the same brand containing milk.
 So don’t ever assume, always check!